Japan Visas: Types, Extensions, and Useful Procedures

 3. Work Visa

-Duration: 1 to 5 years depending on contract and profession.
+Duration: 1 to 5 years depending on the contract.

 4. Dependent Visa (Spouse or Family)

-Target audience: Spouses or children of foreign residents holding a long-term visa (work, student, etc.).
+Target Audience: Spouses or children of foreign nationals already holding a long-term visa.

-Advantage: Grants free access to employment in Japan without restrictions.
+Advantage: Allows the holder to work freely in Japan without restrictions.

 6. Highly Skilled Professional Visa

-Target audience: Qualified foreigners in research, business, or technology.
+Target Audience: Qualified professionals in research, business, or technology.

 7. Working Holiday Visa